peilin-chen/peilin-chen.github.io/_pages/channel.md

 In this channel, I post some premium videos for a fee, which have a strong relationship with my major.

 ## CSDN blog: [Link](https://blog.csdn.net/m0_52357437?type=blog)
-In this blog, I regularly share what I consider to be the key takeaways from the papers I've read.
+In this blog, I regularly share what I consider to be the key points from the papers I've read.